-- PPD staff will also notify participating schools if we see the AQI go out of the good (green) range.
+- EEPD staff will also notify participating schools if we see the AQI go out of the good (green) range.

-- Coordinate with their science club or school patrols to hang the corresponding flag that represents that particular day’s air quality early each morning.
+- Coordinate with their staff to hang the corresponding flag that represents that particular day’s air quality.

-- Post the Air Quality Information Board, provided by PPD, either in the school office or some other high traffic area to educate the students, parents, and other school faculty about the School Flag Program.
+Post the Air Quality Information Board either in a high traffic area to educate the staff and community about the AQI.

 Frequently Asked Questions

-- My School is interested in participating so how do we register?
+- My organization is interested in participating so how do we register?

-Your school can register with the Broward Pollution Prevention Division by emailing firstname.lastname@example.org
+Your organization can register with the Broward Environmental Engineering and Permitting Division by emailing email@example.com

 - How much do the flags cost?

-A set of 3 flags (1 green, 1 yellow, and 1 orange) will be provided FREE of charge by the Broward Pollution Prevention Division
+A set of 3 flags (1 green, 1 yellow, and 1 orange) will be provided FREE of charge by the Broward Environmental Engineering and Permitting Division

 - If I need assistance or have any questions relating to the program who do I contact?